lukaszkasprzyk/RTransfer/README.md

 * How to start application?
 Application could be started as standalone java program with follwing instruction:
-Go to transfertest-webapp directory and ececute
+Go to transfertest-webapp directory and ececute following two commands

 it creates tables and example on embeded database
 ```